checkly/docs.checklyhq.com/site/content/learn/monitoring/frontend-monitoring.md

 ---
 title: Frontend Monitoring - Benefits, Challenges, and Top Tools
-displayTitle: Critical metrics for monitoring Kubernetes
+displayTitle: Frontend Monitoring - a beginner's guide
 navTitle:  Frontend Monitoring
 description: Discover the benefits, challenges, and top tools for frontend monitoring.
 Learn how to track performance, detect issues, and optimize user experience.
 date: 2024-12-15